-At the end of this article, you will be able to enable and disable two-factor authentication for the administrators of your customer portal.
+At the end of this article, you will be able to enable two-factor authentication for the administrators of your customer portal.
 Should you need any assistance, feel free to contact our support department.

 How to enable MFA on your customer portal account